When to visit the vet?

 Prognosis and follow-up care

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the stage of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. at the time of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., the possibility of complete surgical removal, and the presence of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
-Cases detected and treated early have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Early detected and treated cases have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..

 - TumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. stage and resection margin: With complete removal and if there are no metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is often more favorable than with far advanced, metastasized tumors.
+It can provide information on how a disease is expected to develop. is often more favorable than with far advanced, metastasized Tumors.

 - Metastatic behavior: Salivary gland adenocarcinomas can metastasize particularly to regional lymph nodes and the lungs.

 - Long-term survival: Some dogs live tumor-free for several years after successful surgery.
-If complete resection is not possible or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+If a complete resection is not possible or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. are already present, life expectancy is significantly reduced.

 Aftercare